Amplenote allows you to invoke an "Express Link" dialog by typing

 This proves especially useful if you want to create "Index Notes".
 What are "Index Notes, you ask?

 Pop open the note details of the newly created "Look ma it links both ways!" note and you'll find the context from whence this inbound reference came, thanks to Amplenote backlinks.

 Any note that is linked to keeps an index of who linked to it, and the context around that inbound link

 @Juicy Topic, and this will create a blank new note called "Juicy Topic".
 But what if you live through 10,000 juicy topics?
 What then?
 Maybe it's best to make a Vault Note and give it a specific tag, for example

-[[vacations/spicy/Juicy Topic]] so you can find this one later?
+@vacations/spicy/Juicy Topic so you can find it later?
 Here's how it looks to generate a new note and tag hierarchy via express linking: